-Continuing Education, RN to Bachelor of Science in Nursing Program (RN-BSN) Who May Apply
+Professional Studies, RN to Bachelor of Science in Nursing Program (RN-BSN) Who May Apply

-Men and women with a Nursing degree earned from accredited United States institutions of higher learning or an equivalent degree from a nationally accredited college or university outside the United States will be considered for admission.
+Anyone with a Nursing degree earned from accredited United States institutions of higher learning or an equivalent degree from a nationally accredited college or university outside the United States will be considered for admission.
 Applicants must also have an active, unencumbered RN license or eligibility for RN licensure in the state of Rhode Island.
-Applicants considered by the University to have the ability to pursue graduate study and who show a desire for personal development are admitted without regard to sex, race, color, religion, national or ethnic origin, veteran's status, disability, age, or any other legally protected class.
+Applicants considered by the University to have the ability to pursue a bachelor's degree and who show a desire for personal development are admitted without regard to sex, race, color, religion, national or ethnic origin, veteran's status, disability, age, or any other legally protected class.